rangsimanketkaew/AWS-HPC/setup-parallel-cluster.md

 ip-172-31-5-XX          lx-amd64        2    1    1    2  0.08    3.7G  189.0M     0.0     0.0
 ```

-Then, after 10 minutes, when the job is completed, the AutoScailing will terminate those compute nodes for you.
+Then, after 10 minutes, when the job is completed, the AutoScaling will terminate those compute nodes for you.

 ```
 [ec2-user@ip-172-31-0-14 ~]$ qhost